bcd8697/intro-to-CV/README.md

-# intro-to-CV
-University homeworks for the course "Introduction to Computer vision"
+This repository contains solutions of the homeworks from Skoltech course "Introduction to Computer Vision"